Chowk Kumharanwala Level II Flyover

-Chowk Kumharanwala Level II Flyover also called Jinnah Chowk Flyover is located in Multan city of Pakistan, at an intersection itself called as Chowk Kumharanwala, Jinnah Chowk or Qadaffi Chowk.

-Foundation stone was put by former prime minister Yousaf Raza Gillani and ground breaking of level I flyover was also done by Yousaf Raza Gillani on 26 April 2011.
+Chowk Kumharanwala Level II Flyover also called Jinnah Chowk Flyover is located in Multan city of Pakistan, at an intersection itself called Chowk Kumharanwala, Jinnah Chowk or Qadaffi Chowk.
+The foundation stone was laid by former prime minister Yousaf Raza Gillani on 26 April 2011.

 It was constructed as part of Inner Ring Road Multan project.

 Records

 This flyover has record of being first ever grade separated level II flyover in Punjab province of Pakistan.

 Cost and Dimensions

-The 325-metre-long and 7.3-metre-wide Jinah Chowk level one fly over was completed in 13 months at the cost of 500 million rupees.
+The 325-metre-long and 7.3-metre-wide Jinnah Chowk level one fly over was completed in 13 months at a cost of 500 million rupees.